-- a.
-Activities of Daily Living (ADL): instruction, active-assisted training, and/or adaptation of activities or equipment to improve a person's capacity in normal daily activities such as self-care, work re-integration training, homemaking, and driving. - Time to Produce Effect: 4 to 5 treatments. - Frequency: 3 to 5 times per week. - Optimum Duration: 4 to 6 weeks. - Maximum Duration: 6 weeks. - b.
-Aquatic Therapy: is a well-accepted treatment which consists of the therapeutic use of aquatic immersion for therapeutic exercise to promote strengthening, core stabilization, endurance, range-of-motion, flexibility, body mechanics, and pain management.
+a.
+Activities of Daily Living (ADL): are instruction, active-assisted training, and/or adaptation of activities or equipment to improve a person's capacity in normal daily activities such as self-care, work reintegration training, homemaking and driving.

+Time to Produce Effect: 4 to 5 treatments.

+Frequency: 3 to 5 times per week.

+Optimum Duration: 4 to 6 weeks.

+Maximum Duration: 6 weeks.

+Aquatic Therapy: is a well-accepted treatment which consists of the b. therapeutic use of aquatic immersion for therapeutic exercise to promote strengthening, core stabilization, endurance, range-of-motion, flexibility, body mechanics, and pain management.
 Aquatic therapy is the implementation of active therapeutic procedures (individual or group) in a swimming or therapeutic pool heated to 88 to 92 degrees.
-The water provides a buoyancy force that lessens the amount of force of gravity applied to the body, and the pool should be large enough to allow full extremity range of motion and full erect posture.
-The decreased gravity effect allows the patient to have a mechanical advantage and more likely have a successful trial of therapeutic exercise.
-Indications are for individuals who may not tolerate active land-based or full weight-bearing therapeutic procedures or who require augmentation of other therapy.
-The therapy may be indicated for individuals who: - Cannot tolerate active land-based or full-weight bearing therapeutic procedures; - Require increased support in the presence of proprioceptive deficit: - Are at risk of compression fracture due to decreased bone density; - Have symptoms that are exacerbated in a dry environment; - Have a higher probability of meeting active therapeutic goals than in a dry environment.
+The water provides a buoyancy force that lessens the amount of force of gravity applies to the body, and the pool should be large enough to allow full extremity range-of-motion and full erect posture.
+The decreased gravity effect allows the patient to have a mechanical advantage increases the likelihood of successful therapeutic exercise.
+Multiple limb involvement, weight bearing problems, and vasomotor abnormalities are frequently treated with water exercise.
+Indications for individuals who may not tolerate active land-based or full-weight-bearing therapeutic procedures, or who require augmentation or other therapy.
+The therapy may be indicated for individuals who:

+cannot tolerate active land-based or full-weight bearing therapeutic procedures.

+- require increased support in the presence of proprioceptive deficit. - are at risk of compression fracture due to decreased bone density. - have symptoms that are exacerbated in a dry environment. - would have a higher probability of meeting active therapeutic goals than in a dry environment.

-The pool should be large enough to allow full extremity range-of-motion and fully erect posture.
+The pool should be large enough to allow full extremity range of motion and fully erect posture.
 Aquatic vests, belts and other devices can be used to provide stability, balance, buoyancy, and resistance.

-- ❖ Time to Produce Effect: 4 to 5 treatments. - Frequency: 3 to 5 times per week.
+- Time to Produce Effect: 4 to 5 treatments.

+- Frequency: 3 to 5 times per week.

+- Optimum Duration: 4 to 6 weeks.

+- Maximum Duration: 6 Weeks.
+Multiple limb involvement may require longer intervention.